RDMJeanne/FolderStructure/PhD/02_Projects/01_Protocols/G_Protocols_README.md

 Using an ELN has several advantages over a paperwise lab notebook, e.g.,
 * no handwriting illegibility issues
 * full text search
-* linking to data, files, and images, as well as external resources is possible withouzt media break
+* linking to data, files, and images, as well as external resources is possible without media break
 * data security through backups
 * complete audit trail
 * collaboration